ETSOO/com.etsoo.EasyPdf/README.md

 # Features (targets)
 - Based on PDF 1.7 standards.
 - The library is licensed under MIT and permanently free.
-- Can easily generate PDF file from HTML content.
+- Following HTML5 layout ideas, can easily generate PDF file from HTML content.
 - The output file size is as small as possible.
 - Keep the code simple, easy to read and understood.